ARBUCHELI/DEVELOPER-FOR-MICROSOFT-AZURE-NANODEGREE-SECOND-PART/README.md

 True or False: Blob Storage and SQL Databases can be used interchangeably.
 False

-## Creating Blob Storage in the Portal
+## Creating Blob Storage in the Portal:

 Please open the video in a new tab to watch the tutorial: